A customer asked for their data — you have 30 days (UK DSAR guide)

 A DSAR is a person exercising their right of access under UK GDPR.
 They can ask you to confirm whether you hold data about them, to give them a copy of it, and to explain how and why you use it.
 It doesn’t have to be formal — an email, a message, even a verbal request can count.
 There’s no special wording; “send me everything you have on me” is a valid DSAR.

-The 30-day clock (and when it can extend)
+The 30-day clock — and when it can pause or extend

 Why the deadline is not the hard part